How to report 1031 exchange on tax return?

 See more frequently asked questions about 1031 exchanges

-How much time to do a 1031 exchange?
+How to allocate basis in a 1031 exchange?

-Is it possible to structure a 1031 exchange transaction where the seller of the replacement property provides financing to the buyer, and if so, what are the implications or considerations for ensuring the exchange qualifies for tax deferral under IRS guidelines?
+Can I conduct a 1031 exchange involving the sale of multiple properties, and if so, what are the specific rules and considerations for ensuring that the exchange qualifies for tax deferral under IRS regulations?